Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 However, these children and young people face particular difficulties, due to the fact that they have been separated from their families, local communities and cultures and are likely to have experienced considerable physical, sexual and/or emotional harm and exploitation.

-Statutory guidance lays out the duties local authorities and social care practitioners have in supporting unaccompanied asylum seeking children in care and care leavers.
+Statutory guidance lays out the duties local authorities and social care practitioners have in supporting unaccompanied asylum seeking children in care and care experienced young people.
 This policy is intended to provide additional guidance and was co-created by South London Refugee Association, Merton social workers and other practitioners, and care experienced young people who have gone through the asylum process.
 Where reference is made to ‘young people’ it means that the information is relevant to both children in care and those over 18.
 Otherwise it will specify.2.
 Referral and Assessment

 2.1 Overview